Boris Popović

-Boris Popović (born 26 February 2000) is a professional footballer who plays as a defender for Belgian First Division A club Cercle Brugge.
-Born in France, he is a youth international for Serbia.
+Boris Popović (born 26 February 2000) is a professional footballer who plays as a defender for Primeira Liga club Arouca on loan from Belgian club Cercle Brugge.
+Born in France, he was a youth international for Serbia.

 Career

 Monaco

 In 2017, Popović signed for the reserves of French Ligue 1 side Monaco from Tours B in the French fifth division.

 Cercle Brugge

 In 2021, he signed with Belgian club Cercle Brugge.
 On 27 July 2021, he made his debut for Cercle in a 1–0 win over Beerschot, coming on as a substitute for the injured Senna Miangué.
 On 21 August, he scored his first goal in a 2–1 loss away against Seraing after a poor clearance.

+On 2 September 2024, Popović was loaned to Arouca in Portugal for the season.